ontola/raadstalk/README.md

 - Visit `http://localhost` for the app.
 - Visit `http://admin.localhost` for managing the topics.
 - `docker-compose up trends` for running trends task to update the words
-- `docker-compose exec ` for updating trends task to update the counts
+- `docker-compose up countall` for updating trends task to update the counts

 If you want to work locally on some specific service (e.g. the server), set the service scale parameter to 0: `docker-compose up --build --scale app=0`